rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - Displays all possible autocompletions available for the entered partial command.

   ![Which Key](../images/which_key.png)

-- [lewis6991/impatient.nvim](https://github.com/lewis6991/impatient.nvim) - Performs several operations at the start of the editor to make the loading of modules faster.

 Having introduced the plugins that make up the basic configuration of NvChad, we can move on to the description of the interface.